jlgluza/LR/README.md

 # LR
-Auxiliary files for "Theoretical constraints on masses of heavy particles in Left-Right Symmetric Models
+Auxiliary files for "Theoretical constraints on masses of heavy particles in Left-Right Symmetric Models" by J.Chakrabortty, J.Gluza, T.Jelinski, T.Srivastava